dost0092/docker_jenkin/README.md

 - **Docker**: Install Docker on your Jenkins server.
 Follow the [Docker installation instructions](https://docs.docker.com/get-docker/).
 - **Git**: Ensure that Git is installed on the Jenkins server.

-## Repository Structure

-The repository has the following structure:

-# docker_jenkin/ │ ├── Jenkinsfile
-# The Jenkins pipeline script ├── Dockerfile
-# Dockerfile for building the application image └── README.md # This README file

-bash
-Copy code

 ## Setup Instructions